Carpenter Ant Control in Vancouver BCCall: 604-559-9060

 Vicinus is quite common on the North Shore and in the Tri-Cities.
 This type of carpenter ant can have multiple queens and multiple parent nests.
 This carpenter ant, distinguished by it’s dark red legs and thorax, is very similar in appearance to it’s more common cousin, Camponotus Modoc.
 Don’t be fooled, Vicius is far more destructive.
 If you think you have Camponotus Vicinus Carpenter ants, contact a pest professional immediately.
 Westside Pest Control does free inspections.
 Carpenter Ant inspections can be via email or over the phone.

 Carpenter Ant Removal

 PATHS AROUND YOUR HOME COVERED IN ANTS?

 Westside Pest Control can help you get rid of your Carpenter Ant problem and get your home back to clean and ant-free in no time.

 Many of the most effective products require a trained technician who is a licensed applicator.
-Proper care and handling is essential when treating pavements and garden for Carpenter Ants.
-As some of the most toxic chemicals used to eliminate carpenter ants are also toxic to humans, it’s best to call a Pest Control company to handle remove these pests on your behalf.
+Proper care is essential when treating for Carpenter Ants.
+It’s best to call a Pest Control company to remove these pests on your behalf.

 How To Prevent Carpet Ants From Coming Near Your Home